 As mentioned before, ‘bueno’ is the translation for ‘good’.
 Unlike ‘bien’, ‘bueno’ is an adjective which means it has plural and feminine forms.
 Furthermore, ‘bueno’ is a word that we use to describe a noun.
 This word is placed after the noun.

-Esta tienda tiene precios muy buenos This store has very good prices
+Esta tienda tiene precios muy buenos.

-Mi vecina es buena con los niños My neighbor is good with children
+Mi vecina es buena con los niños.

-Las enchiladas están bien buenas The enchiladas are very good.
+The enchiladas are very good.

 In this last example, we can see ‘bien’ and ‘bueno’ working together.
 ‘Bueno’ is giving a positive description of a noun and ‘bien’ is emphasizing that information.

-Other uses of ‘bueno’
+Uses of ‘bueno’

 In the previous section, we discussed some of the differences between ‘bueno’ and ‘bien’.
 Now it is time to learn some other uses for you to apply this word.